ngryman/fauda/README.md

 Fauda parses environment variables prefixed with your package's name.
 This is precaution to avoid name clashes with other application or system-wide environment variables.

-For instance, if your package's name is `pasta`, then Fauda will parse variables starting with `PASTA_`.
+For instance, if your package's name is `my-app`, Fauda will parse variables with the `MY_APP_` prefix.

 <details>
 <summary>🙋🏻‍♂️ <i>What about arrays?</i></summary><br>